 Although cupping is being seen more often in the athletic world, physical therapists are using it more and more in the general population to assist with improving a patient’s daily function and pain.

 This form of alternative medicine involves a practitioner putting special cups on the skin for a few minutes to create suction for a therapeutic effect.
 The technique leaves behind these painless circular reddish/purple marks which are a result of blood being pulled up closer to the surface of the skin.

 There are two popular types of cupping, dry cupping and wet cupping.
 In both of these techniques one or multiple cups may be used depending on the practitioner’s preference.

 When performing wet cupping, tiny cuts are placed to a post-cupped region, and then re-cupped again.
 The drawing of blood is thought to improve circulation and remove toxins from the cupped area.

-During dry cupping, cups are placed on the skin for 5-20 minutes and may be left in place or moved on top of the skin to decrease tissue tension and improve mobility.
-In physical therapy clinics, dry cupping is increasing in popularity and the suction is typically created by hand-held pumps unlike the traditional method of using fire.
+During dry cupping, cups are placed on the skin for 5-20 minutes and may be left in place or moved along the skin in a gliding fashion to decrease tissue tension and improve mobility.
+Traditionally therapists would use fire to heat the cups to create suction but now the suction is typically created by hand-held pumps.
 It is believed that the main benefits are muscle relaxation, improved blood circulation, and decreased pain to the region being cupped.

-While cupping seems like a quick fix, the overall evidence behind its short-term benefits is currently unclear.
-However, new research in the western medical world shows cupping has positive benefits, specifically in decreasing chronic pain.
+While cupping seems like a quick fix, the overall evidence behind its short-term benefits are currently unclear.
+However, new research in the western medical world shows cupping does in-fact have positive benefits, specifically in decreasing chronic pain.
 Used in conjunction with other therapeutic treatments and not as a sole solution, cupping can be a great tool for therapists to use during their daily treatments to improve a patient’s mobility and musculoskeletal pain.